Free Trial

 What is American Century Multisector Floating Income ETF's current short interest?

 Short interest is the volume of American Century Multisector Floating Income ETF shares that have been sold short but have not yet been covered or closed out.
-As of June 15th, traders have sold 700 shares of FUSI short.
-0.07% of American Century Multisector Floating Income ETF's shares are currently sold short.
+As of July 15th, traders have sold 700 shares of FUSI short.
 Learn More on American Century Multisector Floating Income ETF's current short interest.

-What is a good short interest percentage for American Century Multisector Floating Income ETF?
+What is a good short interest ratio for American Century Multisector Floating Income ETF?

 Is American Century Multisector Floating Income ETF's short interest increasing or decreasing?

-American Century Multisector Floating Income ETF saw a increase in short interest in June.
-As of June 15th, there was short interest totaling 700 shares, an increase of 40.0% from the previous total of 500 shares.
+American Century Multisector Floating Income ETF saw a decline in short interest during the month of July.
+As of July 15th, there was short interest totaling 700 shares, a decline of 46.2% from the previous total of 1,300 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does American Century Multisector Floating Income ETF's short interest compare to its competitors?